Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Experiments

 \subsubsection{Average Accuracy}

-As illustrated in Table \ref{avgacc}, our proposed method RAMF outperforms all the compared non-example CIL methods by a large margin, which validate its effectiveness.
-Specifically, compared to IL2A, which only employs BaseclassAug, our method obtains an average improvement of 11.59\%, 12.93\% and 13.28\% on CIFAR100, TinyImageNet and ImageNet-Subset respectively.
-This validates that the auxiliary classes augmentation can improve the learning ability of a model.
+As illustrated in Table \ref{avgacc}, our proposed method RAMF outperforms all the compared NECIL methods by a large margin, which validates its effectiveness.
+Specifically, compared to IL2A, which only employs Base classAug, our method obtains an average improvement of 11.59\%, 12.93\% and 13.28\% on CIFAR100, TinyImageNet and ImageNet-Subset respectively.
+This validates that the auxiliary class augmentation can improve the learning ability of a model.
 Our RAMF surpasses the best NECIL method Fetril \cite{Fetril} on all settings largely.
 For instance, the improvement on CIFAR-100 is over 7\%.
-Furthermore, we achieve higher performance than the SOTA exemplar-based method PODNET \cite{PODNET} in most cases.
-And the margin is much larger on CIFAR-100 and TinyImageNet.
+Furthermore, we achieve comparable performance to the latest exemplar-based method FOSTER \cite{foster} in most cases.
+And the margin is large on CIFAR-100.